• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 And I would tell you not to listen to Dan.

-"TV is just full of bullshit" is the stupidest statement I've ever seen on this board, which is saying something.
-EVERY job is full of bullshit.
+"TV is just full of bullshirt" is the stupidest statement I've ever seen on this board, which is saying something.
+EVERY job is full of bullshirt.
 The best wade through it, and succeed in spite of it.

 All my life, I wanted to be a sportswriter.
 I chose my university because it had a student paper that sent generations of journalists into the newspaper world.
 When I left -- without a degree -- I couldn't get a job.
 It was 1993, the economy was in the toilet and I couln't get an internship.
 I fought and scratched and freelanced for a year, but realized it wasn't going to happen.
 That's when I moved into sports radio.